AccessibilityRG/HelsinkiRegionTravelCO2Matrix2015/README.md

 In the CO2 calculations, the travel distances by public transportation includes all trip legs that are done with any vehicle (i.e. bus, train, metro, tram, ferry), thus walking is excluded.
 CO2 values for each trip leg and for each transport mode are calculated separately and then summed together.
 As Helsinki Region Public Transport is mainly CO2 free, __the only transport modes that actually causes CO2 emissions are bus (73 g/km) and ferry (389 g/km)__.
+The number of passengers on buses is estimated to be on average 13 passengers per bus.
 Final CO2 emission for public transport and car are calculated separately with function:

     Distance(km) * carbonEmissionFactor